 Generally, the five biggest expenses that fall under the heading of business travel include airfare, lodging, car rental, meals and the cost of reporting and processing these expenses.
 These categories are where you can make your biggest dent when it comes to controlling costs.

-Here are nine business travel hacks to help you and your team get in front of clients without breaking the bank:
+Here are nine hacks to help you and your team control business travel expenses:

-The single best way to get a handle on your company’s business travel costs is the least exciting.
+The single best way to get a handle on your company’s business travel expenses is the least exciting.

 Regardless, you should create a company travel policy that outlines how you want business travel to be handled.
 Otherwise, employees will be free to do what they prefer, and that can cost you money.